ALL CREATURES ANIMAL CLINIC, LTD.

 "BOBCAT DISEASE" AND YOUR CAT

 A highly fatal disease of domestic felines has become more and more prevalent in this area over the past few summers.
-Cytauxzoonosis (pronounced "site a zo a no sis") is a parasite of the red blood cells of cats.
-This tiny organism is also found in bobcats and the Florida panther, but does not appear to cause disease in these species.
+Cytauxzoonosis (pronounced "site a zo a no sis") is a parasite of the blood cells of cats.
+This tiny organism is also found in bobcats and the

 When a tick becomes infected from a bobcat and then bites a domestic cat, the symptoms usually begin in about 10 days.
 Interestingly, a transfusion of infected blood does not appear to cause the disease so the tick is necessary for its spread.